-In 2009, West Texas A&M averaged 31.6 points per game.
-Parr guided an offensive unit that ranked 14th, nationally in total offense, averaging over 430 yards per contest.
-The Buffaloes' passing offense ranked sixth nationally, throwing for over 350 yards per game.
+In 2009, Parr guided an offensive unit that ranked 14th nationally in total offense and a passing offense ranked sixth - throwing for over 350 yards per game.

 During the 2008 season, Parr's offensive unit scored 50 or more points on six occasions while breaking no fewer than 64 team, conference and NCAA playoff records.
 Among them were records for most yards total offense (7,079), total offensive yards per game (544.5), total points scored (626) and points per game (48.1).
 Under his guidance, quarterback Keith Null shattered the WT and LSC records for passing yardage (5,097), passing yards/game (392.1) and highest completion percentage/season (67.5), among others.
 West Texas ranked 1st nationally again in pass offense at 428.6 yards per game, 2nd in total offense at 544.7 yards per game, and 2nd in scoring offense at 48.6 yards per game.

 In 2007, Parr's offensive unit continued their record-breaking ways, setting then-WT and Lone Star Conference records for most yards passing in a single-season, most single-game completions, season-completions, season-yards per game and total passing yards (all of which were broken in 2008).
 West Texas ranked 3rd Nationally in total offense at 529.6 points per game, 1st in passing offense at 396.5 points per game, and 7th in total offense at 529.6 yards per game.